nejucomo/lafs-wapi/README.rst

 These are feature goals whose design and implementation is not yet clear, yet we anticipate incorporating them at some point in the future.

-* works in whatever JavaScript sandboxing system becomes standard for LAFS
+* works in whatever JavaScript sandboxing system becomes standard for LAFS.